biggis-project/biggis-docs/docs/data_sources/atmosphere/lubw/index.md

 ## Meteorological Station at FZI

-In January 2017 a meteorological station was mounted at the roof of FZI for measuring air pressure, temperature, wind speed, precipitation, humidity and global radiation.
+In January 2017 a meteorological station was mounted at the roof of FZI for measuring air pressure, temperature, wind speed, precipitation, humidity and global radiation  (see **Figure 2**).
 The measurements serve for calibrating and validating the sense boxes.
 The measurement device will be dismounted in April 2018.

 !!! note ""